It is a sophisticated means of identifying people by the pattern of blood vessels in the retina (the innermost layer of the back of the eye).

 Advantages and disadvantages

-Unlike voice recognition systems, the retina scanner is not distracted by background noise or changes in voice caused by the disease.
+Unlike voice recognition systems, the retina scanner is not distracted by background noise or voice changes caused by the disease.